hooh-hooah/AI_Tips/mods/Hairs.md

 Once you're done

 We don't have hair shader replica atm, so we need to replace the shader to make it work nicely in game.
-I have example material .unity3d file in here (Click?)
+I have example material .unity3d file in [here](https://github.com/hooh-hooah/AI_Tips/blob/master/files/hair_material.unity3d)

 Follow this step.